 Removing any residue

-While the mix of water and detergent/soap is great for cleaning stains, it can also be damaging for the shoe if it remains there.
+To know How To Clean Your Basketball Shoes Like A Pro, the mix of water and detergent/soap is great.
+It helps for cleaning stains, it can also be damaging for the shoe if it remains there.
 The chemicals from the soap or detergent can react with UV light, leaving permanent marks on your shoe’s outer surface.
 That is why you need to thoroughly wipe off the shoes when you’re done cleaning them.
 Use a different clean cloth for that.
 It can be a bit damp with clean water or completely dry.

 Drying the shoes